 Bringing back “omiyage” (gifts) for friends and for yourself to help remember the amazing experiences, however, can be a time-consuming and expensive challenge.
 Having a list of the most convenient and interesting shopping places may help facilitate it for you and help you easily find great places to buy great and cheap souvenirs.
 Here are the top 15 places for easy souvenir shopping in Tokyo.

 The pathway leading up to Senso-ji Temple in Asakusa has multiple street vendors selling not only food items but great souvenirs at decent prices.
 It’s a great street to visit and stroll along on your way to see the temple, and along the way you can grab snacks, traditional gifts like sandals and kimonos, and accessories ranging from jewelry to phone cases to bags and hats.
+For even more options, you can venture into any of the covered shopping streets branching out from the main Nakamise street.

 The items you will see here are also very affordable; I have found an umbrella there that when it gets wet shows cherry blossoms for under $15.00.
 Senso-ji Temple is on most people’s list of things to do when they visit Tokyo, so if you find yourself there, keep an eye out for souvenirs to take home.